19hours/sg-statutes/Acts/Patents Act.md

 [30/2001]

-(4) For the purposes of this section, a person is taken to carry on a business, practise or act as a patent agent if, and only if, the person does, or undertakes to do, on behalf of someone else, any of the following in Singapore for gain:
+(4) For the purposes of this section and section 105A, a person is taken to carry on a business, practise or act as a patent agent if, and only if, the person does, or undertakes to do, on behalf of someone else, any of the following in Singapore for gain:

-(a) applying for or obtaining patents in Singapore or anywhere else;
+(a) applying for or obtaining patents at the Registry or any other place;

+[Act 15 of 2012 wef 14/02/2014]

 (b) preparing specifications or other documents for the purposes of this Act or the patent law of another country; or